ucdavis/erplab/README.md

 ### ERPLAB v10.1 Release Notes
 Now Includes:
 Update to decoding toolbox.
 By default, beta weights will no longer be saved with MVPC files, dramatically reducing file size.

-MVPCset and BESTset commands will now be saved into EEG history.
+MVPCset and BESTset commands will now be saved into EEG working memory history (shown when using the function eegh).

 Various quality of life changes and bug fixes across ERPLAB.